awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_infineon.md

 If you want to open a serial connection with the board to view logging and debugging information, you need a 3\.3V USB/Serial converter, in addition to the XMC4800 IoT Connectivity Kit\.
 The CP2104 is a common USB/Serial converter that is widely available in boards such as Adafruit's [CP2104 Friend](https://www.adafruit.com/product/3309)\.

 Before you begin, you must configure AWS IoT and your Amazon FreeRTOS download to connect your device to the AWS Cloud\.
 See [First Steps](freertos-prereqs.md) for instructions\.
-In this tutorial, the path to the Amazon FreeRTOS download directory is referred to as `BASE_FOLDER`\.
+In this tutorial, the path to the Amazon FreeRTOS download directory is referred to as `<amazon-freertos>`\.

-## Overview<a name="w3aab7c19c15b9"></a>
+## Overview<a name="w3aab7c23c15b9"></a>

 This tutorial contains instructions for the following getting started steps: